pawelgrzybek/pawelgrzybek.com/content/posts/2017-07-15-i-built-a-thing-bimbo-theme-for-visual-studio-code.md

 ---
 title: I built a thing - Bimbo Theme for Visual Studio Code
-description: After switching from Sublime Text to VS Code I was looking for a theme that didn't exist — so I built one.
+summary: After switching from Sublime Text to VS Code I was looking for a theme that didn't exist — so I built one.
 Totally for free!
 From a developer for developers.
 Enjoy!
 photo: 2017-07-15.jpg
 ---